 Still, you should keep in mind that the crime rate is higher than the nation’s average.
-So if you’ve decided to live in a specific neighborhood, look up the crime rates and the local statistics before you reach any final decisions.
+So if you’ve decided to live in a specific neighborhood, look up the crime rates, and the local statistics before you reach any final decisions, it will alleviate your moving stress.
 Don’t be afraid to come in touch with the local police department if you want more detail if you think that will affect your decision.

 Brace Yourself for Harsh Winter

-No matter where you’re relocating from, there’s a good chance that you haven’t experienced winters like the ones in Illinois.
+No matter where you’re relocating from, there’s a good chance that you haven’t experienced winters like the ones in Illinois, so this might not be the best time of the year to move here.
 When asked about things that the city is known for, most people would probably think of Al Capone, Michael Jordan, and winter.
 Winter in Chi-Town can be rather harsh.
 Add into the equation the wind that earned the place one of its most famous nicknames, and you have a freezing temperature fight with nature itself.

 This is one of the reasons why the weather and climate can make residents feel lonely.
 But do know that there are many outdoor and indoor activities for the wintertime.
 Despite the cold weather, the metropolis is still attracting countless visitors as well as people who are interested in making this place their home.
 You won’t be the first or the last person who has to get accustomed to the cold climate.
 Just be ready to go shopping for warm clothes, jackets, and blankets.

 Keep this in mind if you’re wondering what the cheapest time of the year to move is.
 If your major concern is how to reduce costs when moving, remember that moving during winter can be more affordable, but it also comes with some downsides.